How we handle your data.

 - CCPA / CPRA: Compliant.
 California residents can opt out of analytics and request deletion via the same channel.

-- PCI DSS: SAQ A eligible.
-We never touch card data — Stripe Checkout handles it end-to-end.
+- Card payments: Compliant.
+We never see or store card data — Stripe handles every card detail directly (PCI DSS SAQ A).
 Stripe is PCI DSS Level 1 certified.

 - HIPAA: N/A. We do not process PHI.

-A signed Data Processing Agreement (DPA) and Master Services Agreement (MSA) are available for any plan on request — email contact@corpstacking.com.
+A signed Data Processing Agreement (DPA) and Master Services Agreement (MSA) are available on request — email [email protected].

 Business continuity